Our Vision of Dance Education

 apart from other emerging educators.
 Upon graduation, our alumni are prepared to enter

-sustainability in education for future generations.
+in education for future generations.

 Dance education learning outcomes include the opportunity to: